Tone and style

 When using the Groups features in Canvas for the Study Plan students, we suggest you open the Group homepage first, then create your content as normal.

-An academic’s perspective on creating an engaging online environment
+An academic’s perspective

 In Semester Two 2020, Dr. Ella Kahu (Massey University) held a webinar for the Faculty of Science’s Ako Innovations workshop series.
 The seminar was called ‘Creating an engaging online learning and teaching environment.’